ppy/osu-wiki/wiki/Glossary/en.md

 - using the buttons on the tablet/touchpad, or
 - directly on a touchscreen/tablet

-### Test mode
+### Test Mode

 Test mode is a feature of the beatmap editor.
-This allows you to best your beatmap without having to submit anything.
+This allows you to test your beatmap without having to submit anything.
-However, you are required to overwrite and save the beatmap before continuing.
-This creates issues if you need to rollback on your recent changes.
+However, you are required to save the beatmap before continuing to test mode; creating issues if you need to rollback on your recent changes.

 ### Time signature

-The time signature is a musical term that indicats how many beats are in each measure and what note value constitutes a single beat. osu! offers two alternative time signatures, which can be selected from the Timing menu: 4/4, which is the one most commonly used, and 3/4, which is selected when the rhythm of the song is of, or similar to, a waltz.
+The time signature is a musical term that indicates how many beats are in each measure and what note value constitutes a single beat. osu! offers two alternative time signatures, which can be selected from the Timing menu: 4/4, which is the one most commonly used, and 3/4, which is selected when the rhythm of the song is of, or similar to, a waltz.

 ### Timing